utuhiro78/mozcdic-ut-jawiki/README.md

 mv dictionary00.txt.new ../mozc-master/src/data/dictionary_oss/dictionary00.txt
 ```

-Except for mozcdic-ut-jawiki, the costs are not modified by jawiki-latest-all-titles.
+Except for mozcdic-ut-jawiki, the costs for words are not modified by jawiki-latest-all-titles.
+If you use the dictionaries as they are, the conversion accuracy might be getting worse.

-To modify the costs or merge multiple UT dictionaries into one, use the following tool:
+To modify the costs for words or merge multiple UT dictionaries into one, use this tool:

 [merge-ut-dictionaries](https://github.com/utuhiro78/merge-ut-dictionaries)